A majority of SaaS companies that I’ve built products for have brought their products to market with a sales-led G2M motion.

 Armed with this information, your sales team now have a more complete picture of what challenges the prospect is looking to address with your product and can offer the best package to fit their needs.
 You have also allowed your customer to realize the value of your product first-hand and set value expectations to make them a happy life-long customer.

 In this article, we cover the marketing and sales operations changes to incorporate a free-trial or POC within your enterprise sales process.
-For a complete guide to using your product to accelerate growth, download a free copy of our book Mastering Product Experience.
+For a complete guide to using your product to accelerate growth, download a free copy of our book Mastering Product-Led Growth.